The influence of thermal effects on the breakup of thin films of nanometric thickness: Results

 \subsubsection{Influence of thermal conductivity}

-Next, we consider the influence that temperature varying thermal conductivity in the substrate has on the dewetting behavior of the films.
-Figure \ref{thicksub_fig:influence_of_TC} shows final solidified film thickness for (a) constant, and (b) temperature-varying, substrate thermal conductivity, both with temperature-dependent viscosity $\mathcal{M}=\mathcal{M}(t)$.
+Next, we consider the influence of temperature-dependent substrate thermal conductivity on film dewetting behavior.
+Figure \ref{thicksub_fig:influence_of_TC} shows final solidified film thickness for (a) constant, and (b) temperature-varying ($\kappa(T_{\rm s})$), substrate thermal conductivity, each with temperature-dependent viscosity $\mathcal{M}=\mathcal{M}(t)$.
 Figure \ref{thicksub_fig:influence_of_TC}(c) shows the average film temperature over time for both cases.
-The decreased LL and lower peak temperature for $k(T_{\rm s})$ is consistent with the flat film results in Figs.~\ref{thicksub_fig:flat_film_contours}(c) and (d), although the difference is not dramatic.
-Despite this, dewetting has clearly proceeded further in (a) than in (b), as evidenced by the differences in film heights, with thicker droplets in (a) than in (b).
-This is due to merging of droplets in (a) that did not occur in (b) due to both premature solidification (in (b)) and different values of the surface tension parameter $\Gamma$, which is known to alter instability wavelengths \cite{allaire_jfm2021}.
-Dewetting in case (b) is also slower, due to the higher film viscosity resulting from lower temperatures.
+The decreased LL and lower peak temperature for $\kappa(T_{\rm s})$ are consistent with the flat film results in Figs.~\ref{thicksub_fig:flat_film_contours}(c) and (d), although the difference is not dramatic.
+Despite this, dewetting has clearly proceeded further in (a) than in (b), as evidenced by the differences in film heights: dewetting in case (b) is slower due to the higher film viscosity resulting from lower temperatures.
+Coarsening is also more advanced in case (a) at solidification, with generally larger droplets than case (b), due to both premature solidification in case (b) and to different values of the surface tension parameter $\Gamma$, known to alter instability wavelengths \cite{allaire_jfm2021}.